 - Investors in securities through the Platform will have little opportunity to participate meaningfully in business decisions of the issuer.
 The issuer may decide to sell additional securities in the future, and prior investors may have no or limited rights with respect to approving or disapproving such sale of additional securities.
 In the event of such a sale, prior investors will experience dilution of their interest in the issuer.
 This dilution would decrease the investor’s limited voting rights with respect to the securities purchased.

 - Issuers have considerable discretion over how the capital raised is used.
 Pay close attention to what a company says it will use the raised funds for.

-- The aggregate amount sold to any investor by an issuer, including any amount sold in reliance on the exemption provided under this paragraph during the 12-month period preceding the date of such transaction, does not exceed (i) the greater of $2,200 or 5 percent of the lesser of annual income or net worth of such investor, as applicable, if either the annual income or the net worth of the investor is less than $107,000; and (ii) 10 percent of the lesser of annual income or net worth of such investor, as applicable, not to exceed a maximum aggregate amount sold of $107,000, if either the annual income or net worth of the investor is equal to or more than $107,000.
-This New Account Application requests that you provide certain income and/or net worth information that will allow Vicinity to ensure compliance with these requirements.
+- The aggregate amount sold to any non-accredited investor by an issuer, including any amount sold in reliance on the exemption provided under this paragraph during the 12-month period preceding the date of such transaction, does not exceed (i) the greater of $2,200 or 5 percent of the greater of annual income or net worth of such investor, as applicable, if either the annual income or the net worth of the investor is less than $107,000; and (ii) 10 percent of the greater of annual income or net worth of such investor, as applicable, not to exceed a maximum aggregate amount sold of $107,000, if either the annual income or net worth of the investor is equal to or more than $107,000.

 - If an investor does not cancel an investment commitment at least 48 hours prior to the offering deadline, the funds will be released to the issuer upon closing of the offering and the investor will receive securities in exchange for his or her investment.
 The investor will be notified when the target offering amount has been met.